alphagov/accessibility-issues/source/issue/show-hide-state-not-set/index.html.md

 ## How to fix it

 Move the `aria-expanded` attribute to the element which triggers the show/hide functionality.
 Although it is [according to spec](https://www.w3.org/TR/wai-aria-1.1/#aria-expanded), it doesn't work with any of the major screen readers.
-It is advised to then also add a `aria-controls` attribute which should include the `id` of the affected element.
+It is advised to then also add an `aria-controls` attribute which should include the `id` of the affected element.

 ```
 <button aria-expanded="false" aria-controls="hidden-content">Expand</button>
 ```